astropy/reproject/docs/performance.rst

 The `dask.distributed <https://distributed.dask.org/en/stable/>`_ package makes it
 possible to use distributed schedulers for dask.
-In order to compute reprojections with dask.distributed, you should make use of the ``return_type='dask'`` option mentioned above so that you can compute the dask array once the distributed scheduler has been set up.
+In order to compute reprojections with dask.distributed, set up the client and then call the reprojection functions with ``parallel='current-scheduler'``.
+Alternatively, you can make use of the ``return_type='dask'`` option mentioned above so that you can compute the dask array once the distributed scheduler has been set up.